technologicalMayhem/human-date-parser/Readme.md

 ## Formats

-Currently the following kind of formats are supported:
+Currently the following kinds of formats are supported:

 - Today 18:30
 - 2022-11-07 13:25:30